emiljapelt/trench/doc/builtins.md

 [Back to overview](../README.md)

-The trench language contains builtin functions, some of which relate to themes and features.
-They are all functions which can be called like any normal function in the language, but they are not variables.
-If a variable of the same name is declared, that variable will be used instead of the builting function, allowing user to overwrite them.
+The trench language contains builtin functions and variables, some of which relate to themes and features.
+The functions can only be called, and the variables cannot be reassigned.
+If a variable of the same name is declared, that variable will be used instead of the builtin one, allowing user to overwrite them.

 Some builtin functions return a result in the form of an `int`, which may be an error.
 The following table shows the different named errors, each of which has a corresponding builtin variable.